 Welcome to Burnet County

 Burnet County lies proudly in the Texas Hill Country.
-It is bordered by the Highland Lakes, which is a chain of lakes on the Colorado River which create a unique beauty that attracts a strong tourist industry.
-Many of the residents of the county choose to live in the beautiful Hill Country surroundings and to work in Austin, the large metropolitan city to the East.
+It is nestled among the Highland Lakes, which is a chain of lakes on the Colorado River which create a unique beauty that attracts a strong tourist industry.
+Many of the residents of the county choose to live in the beautiful Hill Country area and its beautiful and commute to work in Austin, the large metropolitan city to the East.

 Recreation in Burnet County includes scenic drives, visits to lakes (Buchanan, Inks, LBJ, Marble Falls or Travis) and trips to Inks Lake State Park or Longhorn Caverns State Park.
 There are ample opportunities for hunting and fishing.
 Wholesale and retail trade also make significant contributions to the economy of the county.

 To download the publications on this website you will need Acrobat Reader.
 You can download Acrobat Reader for free at the following website: